vtalpaert/tag-game-bt-nav2/README.md

 ## Project Overview

 Two TurtleBot3 robots will participate in a game of tag where:
-- One robot is designated as "it" (the chaser)
+- Robot1 is designated as "it" (the chaser)
-- The other robot must flee from the chaser
+- Robot2 must flee from the chaser
-- Roles are assigned using an environment variable (ROBOT_ROLE=0 for chaser, ROBOT_ROLE=1 for runner)
+- Each robot uses its own behavior tree configuration file (robot1_bt.xml and robot2_bt.xml)

 Students will learn:
 - ROS2 Navigation2 fundamentals